sustrik/flowium-sandbox/build-a-datacenter.md

 # Install the machines ~> install: delivery grid

 Machines go to racks.
 You also have to plug the cables in.

+# Flip the switch ~> switch: install

+Wait for a stormy night.
+The flip the big switch.